Photographing The Beauty Of Stained Glass Windows

 I love stained glass windows and, one day, when I finally get my very own hobbit hole, I’II going to ensure that it includes some lovely stained glass windows.
 Secular or religious, it matters not.
 As long as they’re beautiful and speak to me of light and color.

 I photographed the stained glass windows in this post at the local Catholic church in my hometown, Hamilton in south eastern Australia.
-The church was extended some time back and now features a more contemporary worship space.
-But most of the stained glass windows reside in the original part of the church.
+The church was extended some time back and now features a more contemporary worship space, though most of the stained glass windows reside in the original part of the church.

 We’re drawn to beauty when we travel to exotic cities around the world.
 But, more often than not, such beauty exists in our own neck of the woods.
 It’s simply a matter of being receptive and open to beauty, where ever it exists.

 I’ve photographed stained glass windows in Paris, Buenos Aires and Chennai.
-And the ones in St. Mary’s Catholic church in my hometown, Hamilton, stand up really well.
-What’s more a visit back home allows me to spend time with my dear old mum, and that’s a huge bonus.
+And the ones in St. Mary’s Catholic church in my hometown, Hamilton, compare really well with those I've seen in churches and cathedrals in more exotic locales.
+What’s more, a visit back home allows me to spend time with my dear old mum, and that’s a huge bonus.